 Coming from South

-Drive towards the clock tower passing the police station and turn right into the riverside road.
+Drive towards the clock tower passing the police station and turn right onto the riverside road.

 Going straight on the riverside road will bring you to the Palathota junction.
 Go straight in this road about another 2 Km until you reach a temple on the left side called “Bhikkhu Vivekaramaya” just pass this temple lies the estate of Richmond castle to the left.